Vehicle Data

 Take Action Today

-Current law is inadequate to address growing competitive concerns created by new technology, and the Act would seek to resolve current and future issues that prevent consumers and independent repair shops from being able to fully maintain and repair modern vehicles, while ensuring cybersecurity and safety for critical vehicle systems.
+Current law is inadequate to address growing competitive concerns created by new vehicle technology.
+The REPAIR Act seeks to resolve current and future issues that prevent consumers and independent repair shops from having the right to control the data generated through their use of their vehicles to fully maintain and repair their modern vehicles, while ensuring cybersecurity and safety for critical vehicle systems.

-The REPAIR Act would preserve consumer access to high quality and affordable vehicle repair by ensuring that as vehicles continue to modernize, vehicle owners and their repairer of choice have equal access to repair and maintenance tools and data.
-As vehicles continue to become more advanced, vehicle repair and maintenance requires access to data, software, sophisticated replacement components, training, and diagnostic tools.
+The REPAIR Act would preserve consumer access to high-quality and affordable vehicle repair by ensuring that as vehicles continue to modernize, vehicle owners and their repairer of choice have equal access to repair and maintenance tools and data.
+As vehicles continue to become more advanced, access to vehicle repair and maintenance diagnostic data is imperative as well as access to the necessary software, sophisticated replacement components, training, and diagnostic tools.

 1